nancyyanyu/NLP_theory_implementation/README.md

 ├── notebooks                     # Python implementation of NLP models └── README.md
 ```
-(Note: to view the math equations in markdown files, download the repo, and view the files in other editors that support *mathjax*.)
+(Note: for the math equations in markdown files, download the repo, and view the files in other editors that support *mathjax*.)

 ## Content